-General advising for most freshmen and many sophomores is provided by University College, a non-degree college that focuses on helping students make the transition to the university and provides them with academic advising and a variety of counseling activities to help them select a major and achieve academic success.
-During the freshman year, the OU Scholars Program provides specialized advising services to OU Scholars, National Merit, National Award and Conoco Phillips Scholars.
+General advising for freshmen is provided by University College, a non-degree college that focuses on helping students make the transition to the university and provides them with academic advising and a variety of counseling activities to help them select a major and achieve academic success.
+During the freshman year, the OU Scholars Program in the Honors College provides specialized advising services to OU Scholars, National Merit, National Award and Conoco Phillips Scholars.

-Once students are admitted to a degree college, they are advised either by academic counselors in the college office or by professional or faculty advisers in the department in which they are majoring.
+Once students are admitted to a degree college, they are advised either by academic counselors in the college office or by professional or faculty advisors in the department in which they are majoring.